LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Additional Experimental Settings

-\textbf{Details of Alignment Criteria.} Following prior work~\citep{duan2024shifting,wang2025coin}, we estimate the sentence similarity between two answers (ground truth, the most likely answer, or sampled answer) leveraging SentenceTransformers~\cite{reimers-gurevych-2019-sentence} with DistillRoBERTa~\cite{sanh2019distilbert} as the backbone.
-For bi-entailment~\cite{kuhn2023semantic,farquhar2024detecting,wang2025word}, we employ an off-the-shelf DeBERTa-large model~\cite{he2021deberta} as the Natural Language Inference (NLI) classifier, which outputs logits over three semantic relation classes: entailment, neutral, and contradiction.
-Two answers are deemed semantically aligned if the classifier predicts entailment for both directions, i.e., when evaluated on (answer 1 $\rightarrow$ answer 2) and (answer 2 $\rightarrow$ answer 1).
-In addition, there are evaluation methods such as LLM judgment, but the statistical rigor of our LEC framework is not affected by changes in the alignment criterion.
+\textbf{Details of Alignment Criteria.} In closed-ended QA or VQA tasks, we can directly determine whether the predicted option is consistent with the ground-truth option.
+In open-ended settings, following previous work~\citep{duan2024shifting,wang2025coin}, we estimate the sentence similarity between two answers (ground truth, the most likely answer, or sampled answer) leveraging SentenceTransformers~\citep{reimers-gurevych-2019-sentence} with DistillRoBERTa~\citep{sanh2019distilbert} as the backbone.
+For bi-entailment~\citep{kuhn2023semantic,farquhar2024detecting,wang2025word}, we employ DeBERTa-v3\footnote{We use \href{https://huggingface.co/MoritzLaurer/DeBERTa-v3-large-mnli-fever-anli-ling-wanli}{DeBERTa-v3-large-mnli-fever-anli-ling-wanli}.
+Different from DeBERTa-large~\citep{he2021deberta} employed in previous research~\citep{lin2024generating}, the three dimensions of its output logits correspond to entailment, neutral, and contradiction, respectively.} as the Natural Language Inference (NLI) classifier, which outputs logits over three semantic relation classes: entailment, neutral, and contradiction.
+Two answers are deemed semantically aligned if the classifier predicts entailment for both directions.
+In addition, we also adopt LLM-as-a-Judge by prompting the Qwen2.5-7B model with the following instruction:

+We adopt the partial correctness criterion by default.
+Note that the statistical validity of our \texttt{LEC} framework is not affected by changes in the alignment criterion of admission function $A$.

+\textbf{Details of Uncertainty Estimators.} In the closed-ended CommonsenseQA dataset, we compute the PE as $\sum_o - p_o \log p_o$, where $p_o$ is the probability of the $o$-th option.
+In black-box settings, we sample additional 20 answers (i.e., options) and utilize the normalized frequency score as $p_o$.
+We only compute black-box PE in the closed-ended ScienceQA (VQA) dataset.
+In the open-ended TriviaQA (QA) and MM-Vet v2 (VQA) datasets, we sample additional 10 answers by default to compute black-box SE, EigV, Ecc, and Deg.
+In black-box SE, we perform semantic clustering via the bi-entailment criterion.
+See \citet{farquhar2024detecting} for more details of black-box SE.
+See \citet{lin2024generating} for more details of EigV, Ecc, and Deg.
+For SELF, we compute the length-normalized sentence entropy of the most likely generation.
+See \citet{duan2024shifting} for details.

-\textbf{Details of Additional Hyperparameters.} In the black-box setting, we set the sampling temperature to 1.0 and top-p to 0.9.
-For the CommonsenseQA dataset, we sample 20 answers for each question and limit the model’s output to a single token, since only the option letter is required.
+\textbf{Details of Additional Hyperparameters.} In black-box settings, we set the sampling temperature to 1.0 and top-p to 0.9.
+For both the CommonsenseQA and ScienceQA datasets, limit the model’s output to a single token, since only the option letter is required.
 For the TriviaQA dataset, we set the maximum output length to 36 tokens.
+For the MM-Vet v2 dataset, we set the maximum output length to 32 tokens.
+In UCB-based calibration, we set the significance level $\delta$ to 0.05.